matthias-jaeger-net/processing-painting-tools/README.md

 void draw() { artwork.render(); }

 ```
-## Replacing the line function with the idea of a brush stroke
 Thinking about the second parameter of the canvas, because this has grown in code a lot and does the same thing as in the basic sketch.
 I begin on thinking of the second parameter of a canvas the color of it's surface, leaving out the texture for now.
 I cleared up the code and start working on the first hard thing: Replacing the line function with the idea of a brush stroke.

 ```java